Directed by: Joss Whedon || Produced by: Kevin Feige

 One of the most anticipated films in Marvel’s cinematic canon since…the original Avengers (2012) has quickly become one of the franchise’s most divisive projects yet.
 While it’s unlikely fan banter over this movie will rival the sheer civil war-esque split over Man of Steel (2013) and DC’s own burgeoning cinematic universe, the general consensus of Joss Whedon’s followup to his first Marvel home-run is that it pales in comparison the original Avengers and even some of the better MCU standalones like Iron Man (2008), The Winter Soldier (2014), and Guardians of the Galaxy (2014).
 It’s a consensus with which I agree.

-The aforementioned are mostly predictable disappointments of the Marvel Cinematic Universe style as a whole (though the whole reason many are disappointed or underwhelmed by Age of Ultron is that the first Avengers bucked that trend).
+The aforementioned are predictable disappointments of the Marvel Cinematic Universe (MCU) style as a whole.
 Marvel has always favored franchise development, interconnection, and ubiquity over the quality of its individual projects.
-The MCU has sacrificed or glossed over the development of most of its canon for the sake of canonical consistency, something which pleases hardcore comic book fans (or is something they’re willing to easily overlook), something which displeases non-comic book fan cinephiles like myself, and something that general audiences couldn’t care less about.
-In the end, this Marvel juggernaut is about providing unforgettable spectacle and putting asses in seats.
+The MCU has sacrificed or glossed over the development of most of its canon for the sake of canonical consistency, something which pleases hardcore comic book fans (or is something they’re willing to overlook), something which displeases non-comic book fan cinephiles like myself, and something that general audiences couldn’t care less about.

 The real problems I have with Age of Ultron (AoU) are its basic direction and pacing, things that were also superior in the original Avengers and the MCU’s aforementioned three best standalones.
 AoU opens with a blast of action right away and champions the cartoony, tension-free, silly CGI-spectacle the franchise is best known for.
-While it’s cool to see our heroes working together as a team (again), this extended sequence has no stakes and features our heroes dispatching enemies so easily and effortlessly that there’s no reason at all for me to care.
-The following action-scenes are better illustrated and at least provide some opposition for the Avengers in the form of Ultron (James Spader) and
+This extended sequence has no stakes and features our heroes dispatching enemies so easily and effortlessly that there’s no reason at all for me to care.

-If you value this movie’s narrative coherency over a juggarnaut corporation’s media-takeover, these complaints are totally valid, and kneejerk fanboy/girl justifications fall flat.
-There is absolutely no reason for characters played by Don Cheadle, Cobie Smulders, Andy Serkis, Claudia Kim, Anthony Mackie, Hayley Atwell, Idris Elba, Stellan Skarsgard, and Thomas Kretschmann to be in this movie.
-Sure, individually their lines and screentime are negligible, but they mount up quickly and only pay off if you’ve seen every fucking film in the MCU.
-Hell, I’ve seen every film in the MCU and I didn’t give two shits about seeing any of them!
+If you value this movie’s narrative coherency over a juggernaut corporation’s media-takeover, these complaints are valid, and kneejerk fanboy/girl justifications fall flat.
+There is no reason for characters played by Don Cheadle, Cobie Smulders, Andy Serkis, Claudia Kim, Anthony Mackie, Hayley Atwell, Idris Elba, Stellan Skarsgard, and Thomas Kretschmann to be in this movie.
+Hell, I’ve seen every film in the MCU and I didn’t give two shits about seeing any of them.
 All these characters are doing here are setting up future films we haven’t seen yet and will have to pay more money to understand their impact.
 They add nothing of weight that pays off in this film.

-Now I don’t want to advocate that I hated this movie or even vehemently disliked it.
-I found it disappointing, especially compared to the previous Avengers.
-I would be negligent not to point out the things that I liked.
+Now, I would be negligent not to discuss the things I liked.
 The performances by all the principle Avengers are very good, and Jeremy Renner’s Hawkeye is surprisingly the best of the whole cast.
 He has the best lines and his character is given some necessary depth and fun reversals.
-Clearly Whedon felt bad for glossing over his character in the previous film, and he made up for that in spades here.

 Finally, while the final battle pales in comparison to the New York-finale of the 2012 film, it’s satisfying overall and features the best camerawork of the movie.
 I still wish Ultron himself was more threatening and unstoppable than he ended up being, and Paul Bettany’s Vision is a bit of a deux ex machina, but the gigantic onslaught has good sense of scale and coherent geography.
 I like how our heroes take some time to save the civilians rather than focus solely on endless explosions and destruction.
 It’s more sensible than Man of Steel’s finale and much of Pacific Rim’s (2013) rampage.

 SUMMARY & RECOMMENDATION: Though I’m not sure they adhere to the laws of Newtonian physics or any physical universe I’ve ever heard of, the FX are colorful and epic.
-The finale is a good mix of shoot ’em ups, robot-bashing, and good ole-fashioned superhero rescues.
 The MCU continues to rely on its overwhelmingly likable cast and character banter to carry its stories, and I suppose in that respect, it succeeds.

 —> ON THE FENCE